terra-campaigns/unsettled/directory/Sigisfarne/index.md

 ## Relations

-The kingdom Sigisfarne is a part of lies to the south of the village, along the coast.
-A tax collector from the crown comes after every harvest.

-Sigisfarne sends a portion of the produce from the farms to the town to the south every harvest via riverboat.
+Sigisfarne used to be a direct vassal of the crown in [Ambaret](../Ambaret/index.md).

 Multiple crop failures in the years leading the year of 1025.
 This was impacted in [March](../../campaigns/Book_01/ep_004.md).

+Due to failing crop production, the crown has handed it over the a new liege lord: the [Mountain Court](../DuskmeadowFringe/MountainCourt.md).
+[Lord Griffin](../DuskmeadowFringe/LordGriffin.md) from the court, has appointed [Jock](../DuskmeadowFringe/Jock.md) as the village subvicar.
+Sigisfarne sends a portion of the produce from the farms to [Deverain](../Deverain/index.md) via riverboat.

 ## Religion